tawnkramer/CarND-Behavioral-Cloning-P3/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was less than 10, and influanced by the initial random seed of weights.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.